 Admission is by lottery held in April.
 You may apply online, through the Common Application on the Charter School Center website, or directly to the school that interests you.
 If you arrive in the city after the lottery has been held, your child may be placed on a waitlist.
 Some charters admit children in the upper grades; some do not.

-Charters are exempt from certain rules and regulations of the DOE, and only a few have unionized teachers.
+Charters are exempt from certain rules and regulations of the Department of Education (DOE), and only a few have unionized teachers.
 Some have very high rates of teacher turnover.
 The school day and school year tend to be longer—a boon both to working parents and to children who need more time to learn.
-Large nonprofit networks operate many of New York’s charter schools; in some cases, a small community organization may operate just one charter—we call these “mom and pops.”
+Large nonprofit networks operate many of New York’s charter schools; in some cases, a small community organization may operate just one charter—we call these stand-alones.

 The quality of the charters ranges from excellent to mediocre.
-There are super-traditional charters with discipline codes so strict that children are sent home if their shirts are untucked, and super-progressive charters where kids call teachers by their first names and create their own projects.
+There are super-traditional charters with discipline codes so strict that children are sent home if their uniform shirts are untucked, and super-progressive charters where kids dress casually and call teachers by their first names.

 The big networks:

 The Democracy Prep Public Schools network runs 12 schools and one program in Harlem and the Bronx.
 All schools are structured and challenging.
 Students are called “citizen scholars,” and the schools emphasize civic engagement and college readiness.
 Children are in school for eight hours a day.
-They study Korean, participate in speech and debate, and may travel (previous trips have included Washington, D.C., and South Korea).
+They study Korean, participate in speech and debate, and recently resumed travel in the wake of COVID-19 (previous trips have included Washington, D.C., and South Korea).
 Priority in admissions goes to Districts 4, 5 and 9 depending on school location.
 See the Democracy Prep website for application information.